How to Choose a Massage Table

-Leg brace/end panel.
+11) Leg brace/end panel.
 With all types of tables, it is important to look at is how “stiff” the leg bracing/end panel at each end of the table is.
 These braces join one leg to the other.
 There is one set at each end of the table.
-Some braces are too flexible, and bend too much when applying heavy sideways movement to the table.
-This can put other areas of the table under a lot of stress, and can also make the table feel "wobbly".
-When you are looking at tables, adjust it to the height you will be working at, and try moving the table top sideways and length ways to see how stable it is for you.
+Some braces are too flexible and bend too much when applying heavy sideways movement to the table.
+This can put stress on other areas of the table, and can also make the table feel "wobbly".
+When you are looking at tables, adjust it to the height you will be working at, and try moving the table top sideways and lengthways to see how stable it is for you.
 Make sure you put a firm pressure on the table to be able to “feel” how solid it is.

 For your information, our aluminium massage tables have welded leg braces which start relatively low down on the main part of the legs.
 The design, engineering and materials used, ensure high strength coupled with good leg access to the end of the table.
 The durability of these tables has been proved under a wide variety of types of usage.
+Our wooden tables have 2 types of braces.
+High arched braces and lower straight across braces.
 Aluminium Table: Click here

-The face cradle extends the length of the table and the arm support hangs below to support peoples arms.
+The face cradle extends the length of the table and the arm support hangs below to support clients arms.

-The clients head rests on the face cradle then their arms are supported in the front arm support.
-This has the advantage of opening up the Trapezius Muscle which is the large muscles extending over the back of the neck and shoulders.
+This also has the advantage of opening up and relaxing the Trapezius Muscle. (the large muscle extending over the back of the neck and shoulders).